-The Patient Voices Network keeps you up to date with opportunities to work with IBD health services and make sure the voice of the Crohn’s and Colitis community is high on the policy agenda.
+The Patient Voices Network keeps you up to date with opportunities to work with health services, click here to find out more.

-A patient panel is a group of people with Crohn’s or Colitis who all use the same hospital services and work with their healthcare professionals to help improve the service.
+A patient panel is a group of people with Crohn’s or Colitis who use the same hospital and work with their healthcare professionals to help improve the service.

 Getting involved with a Patient Panel is enjoyable and rewarding, as well a great learning experience for both patients and professionals.

 Being an active participant in my local IBD patient panel enables me to influence the improvement of IBD services in Wales.
 Sharing my personal experiences to support others helps me to think positively about my condition.

 Patient Panels can:

 - Give the IBD team feedback on services and offer them the chance to make real and significant improvements.